 We employ the following teaching methods:

-- traditional lessons focused on theory, but supported by practical activities using both hardware and software; - the use of online learning, using materials developed by Bradfield and OCR; - problem solving tasks e.g. developing solutions to real world programming problems; - links with industry and universities, including visiting university Computer Science facilities and meeting with industry specialists to discuss their work and the opportunities that exist for future graduates; - competitions to encourage pupils to develop key skills.
+- traditional lessons focused on theory, but supported by practical activities using Python and SQL; - the use of online learning, using materials developed by Bradfield and AQA; - problem solving tasks e.g. developing solutions to real world programming problems.